DionKill/ps4-linux-tutorial/docs/files.md

 [Credits for all of these kernels](/ending#credits).

 ::: details Read this if you're confused!
-### Do versions matter?
+### Do kernel versions matter?
-Yes, as Baikal has been stuck on 5.4 for a while and can't use modern GPU drivers anymore.
+Yes, but only for Baikal, as it has been stuck on 5.4 for a while and can't use modern GPU drivers anymore.
 For the rest, it doesn't matter.

-### Which distro to pick?
-Hard to say as there's a neptillion of them, but I'd recommend starting from the top (mind the Southbridge) and going down until you can find one that works.

 ### What about more performance!!!
 If all you care about is squeezing as much performance as possible out of the PS4 (you do) try the performance kernel section first.
 Those have patches to make the system more responsive.